Memorial Services & Memorial Garden

 Please be aware that the current pandemic may require us to postpone, cancel, or otherwise change the requirements for holding your event in our building at a moment’s notice.
 Our Ceremony Coordinator will notify you of any changes.

-All arrangements for interment in the Garden are made through the FUUSB Director of Operations & Finance.
+All arrangements for interment in the Garden are made through the FUUSB Ceremony Coordinator.
 Ashes are interred directly, without a container, into the earth of the Garden and the name, date of birth, and death of the interred are recorded in the Memorial Garden Record Book.
-The suggested fee for interment is $300, which contributes to the perpetual care of the Garden.
+The suggested fee for interment is $400, which contributes to the perpetual care of the Garden.
 Contributions to the Memorial Garden Fund are always appreciated.
 Donations are our Memorial Garden’s only source of funds and will be used to cover ongoing maintenance and plantings.
 Interment cannot take place during the months when the ground is frozen.
 The gate to the garden is open on Sunday mornings during good weather.
-At other times, access to the Garden can be arranged through the Memorial Garden Committee or the FUUSB Facilities Manager.
+At other times, access to the Garden can be arranged through the the FUUSB Facilities Manager.